govigilant/website/content/collections/documentation/welcome.md

     content:
       -
         type: text
-        text: "Welcome to Vigilant's documentation."
+        text: "Welcome to Vigilant's documentation.
+Vigilant is an open source technical monitoring application for websites and web applications.
+It will monitor different aspects of your website and notify if anything changes.
+These monitors and notifications are fully customizable. "
   -
     type: paragraph
     attrs: